OSGConnect/tutorial-R/README.md

 fi
 ````

 Notice here that we're using Rscript (equivalent to `R --slave`).
-It accepts the script as command line argument, it makes R much less verbose, and it's easier to parse the output later.
-If you run it at the command line, you should get similar output as above — but you can run this script without first setting up PALMS.
-This lets the wrapper launch R on any generic worker node under HTCondor.
+It accepts the script as command line argument, it makes `R` much less verbose, and it's easier to parse the output later.
+If you run it at the command line, you should get similar output as above.
+This lets the wrapper launch `R` on any generic worker node under HTCondor.
 ````
 [user@login01 ]$ ./R-wrapper.sh mcpi.R
 [1] 3.142524
 ````

 Now that we've created a wrapper, let's build a HTCondor submit file around it.
-We'll call this one *R.submit*:
+We'll call this one `R.submit`:
 ````
 universe = vanilla
 log = log/mcpi.log.$(Cluster).$(Process)